Fish Tank pH Levels (An easy guide for fishkeepers)

 Reverse osmosis will not only lower pH but will also raise pH.
 Because this method has the effect of purifying water, the result is a more neutral pH value.

-The opposite of the API pH Down formula above, this will slowly neutralize the acid in your fish tank without any harmful phosphates or other chemicals, and it doesn’t promote algae growth like some other methods.
+API pH Up is the opposite of the API pH Down formula above, slowly neutralizing the acid in your fish tank without harmful phosphates or other chemicals.
+It doesn’t promote algae growth like other methods.

 How To Raise pH In Aquarium Naturally